 : : Because the town of Alice Springs is so geographically centrally located in Australia it is generally deemed not possible to get any further into the interior.

 : : Hence the phrase "in like Flynn" in an Australian context.

 : It would be interesting to know the source for this information.
-Eric Partridge ("A Dictionary of Catch Phrases," rev. ed., 1985) says of the same phrase that it "has two independent usages, the US and the Aus., although with much the same meaning."
+Eric Partridge (Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day) says of the same phrase that it "has two independent usages, the US and the Aus., although with much the same meaning."
 He says the original Flynn for the phrase as used in the US was Ed Flynn, a Democratic Party political boss in the Bronx; for the Aus. phrase, it was the actor Errol Flynn.

 Ooh.
 This deserves extra investigation.
 Errol Flynn was a famous, um, well, swordsman, and being "in" related to his success with seducing women.
 Hearsay - it's what I heard, and heard from people who read his biography.
 More investigation, please.